 What To Carry With You When Mountain Biking In Duluth

-In this article we describe some of the key items you should carry with you when mountain biking in Duluth.
-This advice is great for a day trip or for a couple of hours on the trail.
-For more advanced multi-day “bike-packing” style expeditions visit BikePacking.com.
+In this article I describe a few key items you should carry with you when mountain biking in Duluth.
+This advice is great for a type of ride, from a full-day “Grand Traverse” to a shorter spin on the trail.
+For tip on preparing for multi-day “bike-packing” expeditions visit BikePacking.com.
+Ok.
+Here we go.

 There are a lot of options for carrying the basic tools and supplies you might need when cruising The Duluth Traverse.
 Saddle bags are a great option.
 Although space is limited, saddle bags hide beneath your saddle and are just large enough to carry the basics – an extra tube, tire levers, CO2 canister, folding multi-tool, etc. I recommend a larger hydration-pack which provides more space to stash a first aid kit, some snacks and… water.
 Which leads us to #2.

 Even if you’re just heading out for a short ride… water is key.
 Days can get longer than expected – especially when you’re having fun and in the groove.
 Duluth – while known for its cool lake-influenced climate – can come up with some surprisingly hot days on the trail.
 If you carry a hydration-pack, fill up your water bottle/bladder and stay hydrated.
 It’s a major bummer when you want to extend your ride but have to cut it short because you didn’t pack enough water.